Coming out of Rochester, New York, SpitDrӓgon was on the lagging edge of metal mania in the early 1980s.

 Lick the Beater, back under the SpitDrӓgon moniker.
 This effort finally went platinum, with the #1

-smash "Tell Me What I'm Thinking" still receiving airplay nearly 20 years later.
+smash "Tell Me What I'm Thinking" still receiving airplay more than 20 years later.